zae1403/gameco-music/README.md

 # Gameco Music

-Gameco Music is a music player app developed as part of a technical test for the position of Mobile Developer at GameCo.
+Gameco Music is a music player app developed as part of a technical test for the position of Mobile Developer at PT Inovasi Dunia Gim.
 The app allows users to play and manage their music collection with ease.

 ## Features